samsonw/wp-grid-archives/readme.txt

 == Changelog ==

+= 1.3.0 =
+* tiny UI tweak in plugin admin setting page, make it compatible with the Refreshed Administative UI of wordpress 3.2.
+* make the plugin compatible with wordpress 3.2.

 = 1.2.0 =
 * added a option to enable load plugin resources only in specific pages and posts.